SFU-Archives/digital-repository-utilities/README.md

 This site provides documentation for the various software tools and scripts SFU Archives uses in its digital repository.
 Please note that it is a work in-progress, with regular updates as new sections are completed.

-- Access-to-Memory (AtoM): SFU Archives' online access platform and catalog of archival descriptions
+- Access-to-Memory (AtoM): SFU Archives' online access platform and catalog of archival descriptions.
+[Documentation on AtoM Guidelines and Processing Resources site](https://github.com/SFU-Archives/atom-guidelines-processing-resources).

-- AIS database: custom FileMaker database used to manage information relating to accessions (Archives module), AIPs (Repository module), analysis and validation of digital transfers (Validator module).
+- AIS database: custom FileMaker database used to manage information relating to accessions (Archives module) and AIPs (Repository module).
+[Documentation on the AIS Database site](https://github.com/SFU-Archives/ais-database).

 - Archivematica: SFU Archives' main digital preservation platform.
+[Documentation on the Archivematica Manual site](https://github.com/SFU-Archives/archivematica-manual).

 - [AtoM Importer](https://sfuarchives.shinyapps.io/atom_import/): online app for transforming custom Excel spreadsheets to the standard AtoM csv import template.
 [Documentation on AtoM Guidelines and Processing Resources site](https://github.com/SFU-Archives/atom-guidelines-processing-resources/blob/main/resources/atom-importer.md).